— 5 —

 Freedman’s paradox

 Freedman considers a linear regression problem y=X\beta + \eta\,, where the error term \eta \sim N(0,\sigma^2) is sampled from a centered Gaussian distribution with variance \sigma^2.
 The matrix X has shape n\times d where n is the number of observations and d is the number of features.
-The vector \beta\in\mathbb{R}^d corresponds to unknown the true solution of the equation system that we’d like to recover.
+The vector \beta\in\mathbb{R}^d corresponds to the unknown solution to the system of equations.
 We only observe the matrix X and the vector y.

-Least squares regression solves the objective \min_{\hat\beta\in\mathbb{R}^d}\quad \|X\hat\beta -y\|^2\,.
+Least squares regression attempts to find an approximate solution to the linear equations by solving the optimization problem: \min_{\hat\beta\in\mathbb{R}^d}\quad \|X\hat\beta -y\|^2\,.
 Let \hat y = X\hat\beta denote the optimal solution to least squares.
 Due to the noise in the system of equations, we can’t hope to recover \beta exactly.

-The situation statisticians really want to avoid is that \beta=0 but somehow we come away thinking that \beta\ne0.
+The situation statisticians want to avoid is that \beta=0 but somehow we come away thinking that \beta\ne0.
 The case \beta=0 corresponds to the situation where there is no signal in the data.
 The vector y is just a random normal vector with no dependence on X. Statisticians call this a null model.
-A null model is simply a data-generating distribution corresponding to the case where there is nothing to be discovered.
-In contrast, the case \beta\ne 0 means that there is some true relationship between X and y that we would like to discover and report.
+A null model is a data-generating distribution corresponding to the case where there is nothing to discover.
+In contrast, the case \beta\ne 0 means that there is some relationship between X and y that we would like to discover and report.

-To test if we’re dealing with the null model, statisticians use hypothesis tests.
-A common one is the F-test that is based on the observed F-value F^{\mathrm{obs}}= \frac{\|\hat y - \bar y\|^2 / d}{\|y-\hat y\|^2/(n-d-1)}\,.
-Here, \bar y is the mean \bar y=\sum_{i=1}^n y_i of our observations.
+To test if we’re dealing with the null model, statisticians use hypothesis tests: Compute a test statistic of the data.
+If it exceeds a threshold, reject the null model.
+A common hypothesis test is the F-test that uses the observed F-value as a test statistic: F^{\mathrm{obs}}= \frac{\|\hat y - \bar y\|^2 / d}{\|y-\hat y\|^2/(n-d-1)}\,.
+Here, \bar y is the mean \bar y=\sum_{i=1}^n y_i of the observations.
 We call F^{\mathrm{obs}} the observed F-value, since it’s the one we compute from our sample.

 The observed F-value is the test statistic.
-The way the hypothesis test works is that we’re going to reject the null model if the observed F-value is above a certain threshold, call it \tau.
+The way the hypothesis test works is that we’re going to reject the null model if the observed F-value is above a certain threshold, call \tau.
 Under the null model, the observed F-value follows an F-distribution.
 It doesn’t matter what exactly this distribution is.
 It’s just some continuous distribution we can compute.

 The probability that the F-value we observe exceeds some threshold \tau is given by 1-\mathrm{CDF}(\tau), where \mathrm{CDF} is the cumulative density function of the F-distribution.
 The probability that the F-value exceeds the value we observed is therefore p = 1-\mathrm{CDF}(F^{\mathrm{obs}})\,.
 Here, the tail probability p is called the p-value of the test.
 The p-value is the probability under the null model that the F-distribution exceeds the value F^{\mathrm{obs}} we observe.